 Figure W-2—Example of a frame exchange for background search with low probability of false positive

-In a scenario where there is a matching service hash, the non-AP and non-PCP STA can directly send a Service Information Request ANQP-element to the AP or PCP containing the service name and a specific Ser- vice Information Query Request to obtain more information about the service from the SIR as shown in Figure W-3.
+In a scenario where there is a matching service hash, the non-AP and non-PCP STA can directly send a Service Information Request ANQP-element containing Service Information Request Attribute subfield to the AP or PCP containing the service name and a specific Ser- vice Information Query Request to obtain more information about the service from the SIR as shown in Figure W-23.

-The SIR responds through the AP or PCP to the ANQP request with a Service Information Response ANQP-element containing the service name, instance name and specific Service Information Query Response.
+The SIR responds through the AP or PCP to the ANQP request with a Service Information Response ANQP-element containing the Service Information Response Attribute subfield service name, instance name and specific Service Information Query Response.
 Following these service message exchanges the non-AP and non-PCP STA might associate with the AP or PCP.

 Alternatively, the non-AP and non-PCP STA might choose to associate based on the matching Service Hash element.

-Figure W-3— Example of frame exchange for background search with matching Service Hash element
+Figure W-23— Example of frame exchange for background search with matching Service Hash element